 Next up, we launch straight into the finances and you’ll see four simple lines with blanks spaces at the end for your input; exempt functional income, total expenditures on the HOA, total other expenditures, and tax-exempt interest.

-- Total Expenditures: These are all the expenses that have no connection at all to the exempt function income.
+- Total Other Expenditures: These are all the expenses that have no connection at all to the exempt function income.

-Gross income: this includes dividends, taxable interest, gross rents, gross royalties, capital gain net income, net gain or (loss) from form 4797, and other income.
+The next section above relates to gross income from non-exempt activities.
+This includes dividends, taxable interest, gross rents, gross royalties, capital gain net income, net gain or (loss) from form 4797, and other income.

 Keep in mind this section refers to deductions connected to the production of gross income, excluding exempt function income.